3a1/Zodiak/USAGE.md

 You can either download and compile the project yourself or use the pre-compiled binaries provided.
 This will give you a `.sys` file, which is the driver you need to load.

 ### 2. Loading the Driver
 To load the driver, you can use any compatible driver mapper.
-I recommend using **kdmapper**.
-Alternatively, you can load the driver in Test Mode.
+I recommend using [kdmapper](https://github.com/TheCruZ/kdmapper).
+Alternatively, you can load the driver in **Test Mode**.

 ### 3. Configuring the Game
 To ensure the cheat works correctly, go to your Steam game properties and select **"Steam Legacy - Pre-25th Anniversary Build"** under the game version.